medovina/natty/README.md

 Natty's automatic prover is based on a subset of the higher-order superposition calculus[^1].

-Natty is in an early stage of development, and is currently only able to prove some basic theorems about the natural numbers and integers.
+Natty is in an early stage of development, and is currently only able to prove some basic theorems about the natural numbers, integers and rationals.
 As such, in its present form it will probably be of interest only to theorem proving researchers and enthusiasts.

 ### Prerequsities